ovanr/affect/README.md

 # Supporting the claims of the paper

 To support the claims of the paper, in this section we explain how definitions/theorems in the paper correspond to the ones in the Coq formalisation.
-We note that all Coq proofs have been proven without using any `admit/Admitted`.
+We note that all Coq proofs have been proven without using any `admit`/`Admitted`.

-We rely on [Hazel][1], an untyped language with effect handlers and a program logic for it formalised in Coq.
+We rely on Hazel [1] an untyped language with effect handlers and a program logic for it formalised in Coq.
 The Affect language is encoded into the Hazel language and follows similar semantics as Hazel.
 We expand and adjust the Hazel program logic to reason about Affect programs.
 Note that during installation the `hazel` directory will be created that stores a local (patched) copy of the `coq-hazel` library.